 In this post, we’ll offer tips from renowned New York composer, producer, and keyboardist Enrico de Trizio to help you learn the ropes and get creative with analog synthesizers.

-Keep it simple when you’re first starting out
+Keep it simple when you’re starting to build synth sounds

 The dials, switches, lights, and diagrams of an analog synthesizer can look more like a 1970s spaceship than a musical instrument — but even if it all resembles Voyager at first glance, don’t get overwhelmed.
 Instead, adopt a divide-and-conquer strategy to come up to speed with your analog instrument.

 “Break it down and experiment with one knob at the time,” de Trizio says.
 “If that one knob doesn’t make any change to the sound and you cannot figure out why — which will happen a lot at the beginning — move to the next one, and then maybe go back after you’ve played with a couple of other knobs to see if it changes then.”

 Once you’ve gotten a sense of what happens when you tweak this knob or that, try experimenting with two knobs at the same time to see how they interact with each other, de Trizio advises.
 With an approach like this, in a reasonably short time, you can end up with a solid understanding of the instrument’s core sound-making capabilities — and interesting ideas of where to take your synthesis experiments next.